Sony A6000 vs Nikon D7100

 The Sony Alpha A6000 and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in February 2014 and February 2013.
 The A6000 is a mirrorless interchangeable lens camera, while the D7100 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6000 vs Nikon D7100

 The side-by-side display below illustrates the physical size and weight of the Sony A6000 and the Nikon D7100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The A6000 can be obtained in three different colors (black, silver, white), while the D7100 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is considerably larger (81 percent) than the Sony A6000.
 Moreover, the D7100 is substantially heavier (122 percent) than the A6000.
 It is noteworthy in this context that the D7100 is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.